gerryblackmon/UCIProject1-GB/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - The security aspects the Load Balancer protects are designed to distribute traffic equally between Webservers 1 and 2 located in seperate availability zones.
 This will ensure that in the event of a disaster or Denial of Service, access will continue.
-- The purpose and advantages of using the Jumpbox are that all administrative traffic must pass through the ELK Security Group firewall and be run through this gateway for making changes?
+- The purpose and advantages of using the Jumpbox are that all administrative traffic must pass through the ELK Security Group firewall and be run through this gateway machine for making changes.
 - Restrict access to the network and direct traffic to balance between webservers.
-Jump box is used as a defense in depth measure to restrict access to the back-end of the webservers.
+Jumpbox is used as a defense-in-depth measure to restrict access to the back-end of the webservers.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the configurations and system files.
+Integrating an ELK server allows the administrator to easily monitor the otherwise vulnerable VMs for changes to the configurations and system files.
 Filebeat monitors: SSH logins, account logins, and sudo commands.
 Metricbeat records: CPU, RAM and Network usage levels.